Nitock/SCP-CB-style-interaction-UI-in-Unity/README.md

-Make sure that all your object (Target,image and collider) are in your empty GameObject!
+Make sure that all your objects (Target,image and collider) are in your empty GameObject!

 ----------------------------------------------------------------------------------------